 Review the latest floodplain boundaries in King County and look up or order maps from various sources.

-Flood related facts in King County as of 2012:
+Flood related facts in King County:

 - There are approximately 8,000 parcels located in a King County floodplain;